 Simon Burns-Cox has been a professional Sculptor and Letter Carver since 1997

 Simon Burns-Cox has been a professional Sculptor and Letter Carver since 1997 working mainly in Stone and Marble but also in other media.
 He is based at The Edinburgh Sculpture Workshop in Edinburgh, Scotland which is an International Centre for Sculptors.

 Simon Burns-Cox was born in Sussex in 1962 and was educated at Clifton College Bristol and London University.
 He then trained as a Teacher but decided that school life was not for him so went into the business world eventually becoming Director of a Medical Advertising Agency in Gloucestershire, England.

 It was at this point Simon’s life changed.
-Aged thirty-three, he was taken seriously ill with a brain hemorrhage which left him unable to speak for two years.
+Aged thirty-three, he was taken seriously ill with a brain haemorrhage which left him unable to speak for two years.
 During this bleak period, however, Simon discovered the art of Stone Carving which he found allowed him to express himself at this time and gave him much enjoyment.

 When eventually Simon recovered after intensive speech therapy, he decided to train formally in Stone Carving in the UK and then went to Rome, Italy where he spent nearly four years learning the skills and techniques of Marble Sculpture and Carving from Italian craftsmen and artisans.